Skip to content

 Ages: All

-Even if you’re stuck at home, you can still set up camp in the yard.
 When we did this, the kids had SO.MUCH.FUN.
 We set up tents and a little campfire.
 We made s’mores, sang campfire songs, played games, and told silly ghost stories.

 For younger kids: Set up the tent to play in during the day.
 Eat a picnic lunch, play cards, and read in your tent.